Dogs & Cats

 - Take your e-waste to the car park on Elizabeth Street, Glenelg where there is an Unplug N Drop cage.

 - Bunnings accept small to medium e-waste (except batteries) for free.

 - Electronic waste can be recycled through the hard waste program.
 To book a collection, call our Waste hotline on (08) 8295 5077 or you can book online.

-Fluorescent light globes are banned from landfill, this means they can’t go into your red lid rubbish bin.
+Fluorescent light globes are banned from landfill, this means they can’t go into your red lid waste bin.